In this guide, I am going to cover the $size operator in MongoDB.

 The $size operator does not support value ranges.
 Create a counter field that you increment when you add elements to a field to select documents based on fields with different numbers of elements.

-Queries cannot use indexes for the $size portion of a query, but indexes can be used for the other portions of a query if applicable.
+Queries cannot use indexes for the $size portion of a query, however, indexes can be allowed to be used for the other portions of a query if applicable.

 > db.drones.find().pretty()